Zulox/Zaronian-Chess/README.md

-##HOW TO RUN
+### HOW TO RUN
-1)You need JAVA JRE min 1.6
+1. You need JAVA JRE min 1.6

-2)Download and Extract the Sample.zip
+2. Download and Extract the Sample.zip

-3)Navigate to the extracted folder (Sample/dist)
+3. Navigate to the extracted folder (Sample/dist)

-4) Run the GUIFormExamples.jar   (Double click OR run "java -jar GUIFormExamples.jar" in the command prompt)
+4. Run the GUIFormExamples.jar   (Double click OR run "java -jar GUIFormExamples.jar" in the command prompt)

-##EDITING
+### EDITING
 #WARNING YOU NEED NETBEAN IN ORDER TO RUN THE PROJECT

-1)Download the whole project file
+1. Download the whole project file

-2)Open Netbean
+2. Open Netbean

-3)Navigate to FILE->OPEN PROJECT ...
+3. Navigate to FILE->OPEN PROJECT ...
 (CTRL+SHIFT+O)

-4)In the file explorer, navigate to downloaded project folder
+4. In the file explorer, navigate to downloaded project folder

-5)Click the "COFFEE" icon marked 'Zaronian'
+5. Click the "COFFEE" icon marked 'Zaronian'

-6)Navigate thru the folder inside netbean, and double click 'ZBoard.java'
+6. Navigate thru the folder inside netbean, and double click 'ZBoard.java'

-  Zaronian -> Source Packages -> Zaronian -> ZBoard.java
+  **Zaronian -> Source Packages -> Zaronian -> ZBoard.java**

-7) Right Click  "ZBoard.java"
+7. Right Click  "ZBoard.java"

-8) Choose 'Run File'  (Shift+ F6)
+8. Choose 'Run File'  (Shift+ F6)